pcjericks/py-gdalogr-cookbook/vector_layers.rst

 View Auto Generated Ogr Help
 ------------------------------
     This code simply prints out the auto-generated help on the imported module.
 In this case it's OGR.
+This might not be the best way to scan the API's class methods.
+For a detailed description of the whole Python GDAL/OGR API, see the useful `API docs <http://gdal.org/python/>`_.

 .. code-block:: python